Hysteroscopy Before IVF: Purpose & Procedure

 Although, it should be said that endometrial scratching may not lead to a positive and successful result in women at an advanced age or patients with low-quality and sick embryos (in terms of genetic problems and chromosomal abnormalities).
 Therefore, it is better to perform pre-implantation genetic tests before endometrial scratching to ensure the health and quality of the embryo and the suitability of this method.

-Some necessary measures and care that should be done before performing hysteroscopy are as follows:
+Some necessary measures and care that should be done before performing hysteroscopy.

 What Are the Complications of Hysteroscopy?